A decompositional framework for process theories in spacetime: What is needed to decide embeddability?

 \begin{restatable}{defi}{FOP} Let $(S_1, \mathcal{I}_1, \mathcal{O}_1), (S_2, \mathcal{I}_2, \mathcal{O}_2) \in \mathcal{S}_{\MINO}$ be framed partial orders.
 We call $\mathcal{E}: S_1 \rightarrow S_2$ a frame- and order preserving (FOP) map if it is order-preserving, i.e., $x \leq y \Rightarrow \mathcal{E}(x) \leq \mathcal{E}(y)$, and maps the $n$-th element of $\mathcal{I}_1$ ($\mathcal{O}_1$) to the $n$-th element of $\mathcal{I}_2$ ($\mathcal{O}_2$) for $1 \leq n \leq M$ ($1 \leq n \leq N$). \end{restatable} The notion of a FOP map, then immediately gives us a very useful preorder.

-\begin{restatable}{defi}{def:succ} We say that $S_1$ is embeddable in $S_2$, writing $S_1 \succ S_2$, if there exists a FOP map $\mathcal{E}: S_1 \rightarrow S_2$. \end{restatable} This is indeed a preorder as compositions of FOP maps are again FOP, ensuring transitivity, and the identity is a valid FOP map, ensuring reflexivity.
+\begin{restatable}{defi}{def:succ} We say that $S_1$ is embeddable in $S_2$ or that $S_1$ is more useful than $S_2$, writing $S_1 \succ S_2$, if there exists a FOP map $\mathcal{E}: S_1 \rightarrow S_2$. \end{restatable} This is indeed a preorder as compositions of FOP maps are again FOP, ensuring transitivity, and the identity is a valid FOP map, ensuring reflexivity.